SAP/openui5-docs/docs/Consuming_OData_V2_Services_with_the_OData_V4_Model_365bdbd.md

 **$expand / $select system query options**

+OData V4 supports "$expand with options", which means an $expand option can contain query options for the expanded navigation property such as $select, $orderby or $expand itself..
+OData V2 does not support "$expand with options" but only $expand and $select with path values.
+An OData V4 $expand option, which contains only $select and $expand options, is transformed to the corresponding OData V2 $expand and $select options by "flattening" the OData V4 structure.

 > ### Example:
 > OData V4 system query options to expand line items:
 >